monktastic/no-more-contempt/scratch/endless-summary.md

 People are only able to cause [...]

-Deep down, we know that we are not intrinsically better than anyone.
-But by simply perceiving ourselves as superior, and our enemies as _fundamentally morally defective_, we license ourselves to behave in ways that we otherwise could not.
-It helps us justify our self-serving agendas without realizing that we're doing so.
-And they can subconsciously sense that we are under the sway of self-deception — the very thing that we are viciously judging them for.
-This profound hypocrisy makes them perceive _us_ as fundamentally defective, so that they feel more justified in their misbehavior.
-That, in turn, convinces us that we were right about them, which compels us to escalate our righteous wrath.

 This vicious cycle is not an accident; it is secretly orchestrated by a kind of parasite deep within our minds.
 This parasite hides itself from our conscious minds while displaying itself conspicuously to our enemies, tricking us both into behaving in exactly the ways it needs to spread itself.
 Any time you contemptuously judge another person for falling victim to this mind-virus, you are secretly falling for it yourself.
 There are no exceptions.
 Any action you take from a place of malice, contempt, or self-righteousness _will_ darken the world.
 No matter how careful you are to avoid this trap, your subconscious will find a backdoor that you will not discover until it is too late for you to make amends.